Festival Alabang: Features

-The mall features two indoor amusement parks, X-Site and Pixie Forest, as well as in-mall amusement rides such as Festival Grand Carousel, The Festival Grand Station, and Kiddo Driving School.
-It features 8 cinemas: Cinemas 1 and 2 in the East Expansion Wing, Cinemas 6 to 8 in the West Wing as regular cinemas (with Cinema 6 operational only during high demand), and Cinemas 3 to 5 in the West Wing, which are inactive as of 2024.
+Festival Alabang is divided into the West Wing (main mall opened in 1998) and the East Wing (expansion opened in 2017), as well as the River Park detached from the mall building.
+The mall features two indoor amusement centers, X-Site and Pixie Forest, as well as in-mall amusement rides such as Festival Grand Carousel, The Festival Grand Station, and Kiddo Driving School, all located in the West Wing.
+It currently features two Gold Class Cinemas in the East Wing, while ten original regular Cinemas in the West Wing are inactive since 2024.
 Additionally, it has seven anchor stores such as Robinsons Department Store, Handyman, Ace Hardware, Savemore Market, Shopwise, Automatic Centre and Landmark.